-If you’re living aboard full time, where’s the best place to keep all your important papers?
+If you’re living aboard full time, where’s the best way for storing documents on a boat?
 Wills and so forth you may keep in a safe deposit box somewhere.

 But what about the documents you need to have with you?

 - Boat insurance

 - Health insurance cards (duplicates – also have one in wallet)

 - Car documents (if you have a car)